pilegard/cogfoundations/docs/10-problemsolving.md

-An example for this kind of strategy is the radiation problem posed by K. Duncker in 1945:
+An example for this kind of strategy is the radiation problem posed by @Duncker1945:

 As a doctor you have to treat a patient with a malignant, inoperable tumor, buried deep inside the body.
 There exists a special kind of ray which is harmless at a low intensity, but at sufficiently high intensity is able to destroy the tumor.
 At such high intensity, however, the ray will also destroy the healthy tissue it passes through on the way to the tumor.
 What can be done to destroy the tumor while preserving the healthy tissue?